flhuihui1001/Big-data-Hadoop-and-spark/README.md

 * Hadoop, HDFS, MapReduce, YARN
 * Writing mapper and reducer programs in R or Python to use with Hadoop Streaming

-**Note:** You **must** use the Amazon Cloud resources to run all the code in the assignment.
-You may develop your mapper/reducer code locally on your laptop but the code still needs to be run on the cloud.
+**You _must_ use the Amazon Cloud resources to run all the code in the assignment.
+You may develop your mapper/reducer code locally on your laptop but the code still needs to be run on the cloud.**

 ## GitHub Classroom